junyuan-chen/MethodOfMoments.jl/docs/src/man/cugmm.md

-Instead of taking the weight matrix as given when evaluating the criterion function, a **contiuous-updating** (also known as continuously-updated, or CU) GMM estimator varies the weight matrix simultaneously when the coefficient estimate is altered.
+Instead of taking the weight matrix as given when evaluating the criterion function, a **contiuous-updating** (also known as continuously-updated, or CU) GMM estimator updates the weight matrix simultaneously when the parameter vector ``\theta`` is altered.
 Specifically, the criterion function
 ```math
 Q(\theta) = \left[\frac{1}{N}\sum_{i=1}^N \mathbf{g}_i(\theta)\right]'\mathbf{W}(\theta)\left[\frac{1}{N}\sum_{i=1}^N \mathbf{g}_i(\theta)\right]